 The Task Force identified 152 bodies for its analysis.
 115 of these actively meet, and the remaining 37 are inactive.
-After a comprehensive review of each body, the Task Force recommends reducing the number of active meeting bodies from 115 to 85.
+After a comprehensive review of each body, the Task Force recommends reducing the number of meeting bodies to 87.

 Why Streamline Public Meeting Bodies?